Bear one another’s burdens, and so fulfill the law of Christ. (Galatians 6:2)

 bear one another’s burdens” (verse 2).
 In contrast to the individualized load of verse 5, these burdens are extra heavy loads or situations that are difficult to endure by oneself.
 For example, this word is used variously in Scripture to refer to laborers bearing “

-the burden and the heat of the day” (Matthew 20:12) and the “
+the burden of the day and the scorching heat” (Matthew 20:12) and the “

-eternal weight of glory” produced as we endure “our light affliction, which is but for a moment” (2 Corinthians 4:17).
+eternal weight of glory” produced as we endure “our light momentary affliction” (2 Corinthians 4:17).
 The related verb form reflects the excessive physical weariness of the disciples in Gethsemane (“

 their eyes were heavy [with sleep],” Matthew 26:43) and the oppressive personal resistance Paul and his companions faced in Asia where they “

-were burdened beyond measure, above strength” (2 Corinthians 1:8).
+were so utterly burdened beyond our strength” (2 Corinthians 1:8).